yukatan/commangular/README.md

 _commangular.create([TheCommandName],[TheCommandFunction],[TheCommandConfig])_

 * _TheCommandName_ : It's the name of the command you are creating.
-It's useful to reference that command from the command provider.
+It's useful to reference the command from the command provider.
 * _TheCommandFunction_ : It's the function that will be executed when commangular runs this command.
-It can be a normal function or an array with parameters with the same syntax than angular services or controllers.
+It can be a normal function or an array with parameters.
+Same as angular syntax
 * _TheCommandConfig_ : It's and object with paramaters to configure the command execution.